mdn/browsercompat/docs/draft/issues.rst

   Spec2_ has additional lookups on ``KEY`` for specification-status.mdn-key, and specification-status.name (multiple languages).
-* **Body row, third column** - Format is a text fragment which may include HTML markup, becomes the specification-section.name associated with this feature.
+* **Body row, third column** - Format is a text fragment which may include HTML markup, becomes the section.name associated with this feature.

 and here's the Browser compatibility section: